 Problem Solution The LCD screen is lit, and text appears on the screen, but more than two minutes have passed Make sure that all SCSI devices are set to the proper SCSI ID.
 (See Appendix C for default SCSI ID settings.) with no sign of system activity.
 Check that all SCSI devices are correctly cabled.
 Check that the SCSI bus is correctly terminated.
 (See Chapter 4 for information on SCSI cabling and termination.)
 The system stops or hangs while booting.
-Follow the instructions in "Dealing with a Boot Failure" later in this chapter.
-If the LCD displays a DIMM error, follow the instructions in "Memory Failures" later in this chapter.
-If problems persist, contact service representative. t your system administrator or call your designated service representative.
+Follow the instructions in "dealing with a boot failure" later in this chapter.
+If the LCD displays a DIMM error, follow the instructions in "memory failures" later in this chapter.
+If problems persist, contact your system administrator or call your designated service representative.